silverlunah/playwrightpy/README.md

 Login and logout are simple test cases, but the checkPrices test case includes a loop that will assert the prices of each product in the Inventory page using soft assertion against a predefined expected output variable.

 This test will log all the assertions executed and of course, the failing assertions.
-In this screenshot, I forced the test to fail by modifying the expected output of the first two items: